 - To understand digital culture—historically, theoretically, aesthetically, and generatively

-The Advisory and Selection Committee for the 2014 Digital Humanities Summer Fellowships consists of Kirsten Foot (Communication), Tyler Fox (Information Technology), Ray Jonas (History), Ann Lally (Digital Initiatives, UW Libraries), Brian Reed (English), and Kathleen Woodward (Simpson Center).
+The Advisory and Selection Committee for the 2016 Digital Humanities Summer Fellowships consists of Luke Bergmann (Geography), Tyler Fox (Interactive Media Design, UW Bothell), Jim Gregory (History), Brian Reed (English), and Kathleen Woodward (Simpson Center).